-- Work with end users (providers, case managers) to work through the functionality, recognizing any challenges and possible solutions - Consider developing a tipsheet to aid the use of the SDOH tools and functionality
+- Work with end users (providers, case managers) to work through the functionality, recognizing any challenges and possible solutions. - Consider developing a tip sheet to aid the use of the SDOH tools and functionality.

 The following are helpful resources that provide guidance on how to collect information, what information to collect, how to connect patients with resources, and so on.
-They can be useful tools in addition to the tools developed as part of this self-assessment and toolkit.
+They can be useful tools in addition to the tools developed as part of this assessment and toolkit.

-- The Agency for Healthcare Research and Quality has developed "Identifying and Addressing Social Needs in Primary Care Settings" - The Center for Health Care Strategies has developed "Screening for Social Determinants of Health in Populations with Complex Needs: Implementation Considerations" - The Centers for Disease Control and Prevention has developed SDOH data, research, tools for action, programs, and policy resources. - Healthy People 2030 has identified goals and objectives for five SDOH domains. - The National Association of Community Health Centers has developed a suite of tools related to their Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences (PRAPARE), including an implementation and action toolkit, trainings, an infographic, and frequently asked questions.
+- The Agency for Healthcare Research and Quality has developed "Identifying and Addressing Social Needs in Primary Care Settings" - The Center for Health Care Strategies has developed "Screening for Social Determinants of Health in Populations with Complex Needs: Implementation Considerations" - The Centers for Disease Control and Prevention has developed SDOH data, research, tools for action, programs, and policy resources. - Healthy People 2030 has identified goals and objectives for five SDOH categories. - The National Association of Community Health Centers has developed a suite of tools related to their Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences (PRAPARE), including an implementation and action toolkit, trainings, an infographic, and frequently asked questions. - The National Committee for Quality Assurance (NCQA) has developed Social Determinants of Health Resource Guide.